agentmorris/nfl-game-dates/docs/year_2015_week_19_no_quality.md

+---
-# Game info for 2015 championship
+title: Game info for 2015 championship
+---
 New England Patriots at Denver Broncos, Sunday, Jan 24, 3:05 PM